 All Saints in North Baddesley are committed to living and worshipping in a way which doesn’t damage the climate

-All Saints in North Baddesley is committed to ensuring it minimises its environmental impact is minimised.
-It’s on the leading edge in the Church of England one of the first 180 parish churches in England to obtain a bronze award from the independent ‘Eco Church’ certification scheme.
+All Saints in North Baddesley is committed to ensuring it minimises its environmental impact.
+It’s on the leading edge in the Church of England as one of the first 180 parish churches in England to obtain a bronze award from the independent ‘Eco Church’ certification scheme.